 I used to be terrified of being profiled.
 I didn’t like myself much when I was younger, and I perceived myself in such a specific way that reading anything outside the parameters of my mental image of myself was so embarrassing that it was almost physically painful.
 But then we’re all young, and then we stop being young, and now I just enjoy discovering the many ways other people see and have seen me.
 So this collection of features begins from around 2014 or 2015.
-I wish I had had the sense to archive everything from over the years, but I hated the way I looked then anyway.
+I wish I had had the sense to archive everything from over the years (I started getting featured in things in 2006, I think), but I hated the way I looked then anyway.

 CreamSilk’s #100UltimateWomen, October 2018

 I’m always tickled a little pink when reputable brands tap me to be part of campaigns, especially when they are campaigns that I can get behind.
 I am typically extremely selective about what I allow my name to be attached to, after going through an unpleasant experience with influencer marketing very early on, when it was only just a burgeoning thing.
 (I made the choice then between blogger and editor — I chose editor.
 Perhaps I chose wrongly, because blogging then proceeded to become a massive industry and I essentially jumped off that train right before it picked up speed, but I have never regretted that decision.
 I learned so much from having worked in publishing, may it rest in peace.)

 Anyway, I’ve never really seen myself as an influencer or anything of the sort; I’m just a former beauty editor who likes to take pictures, likes to write, and likes to overshare on the Internet.
 So I was pleasantly surprised when I was asked to participate in CreamSilk’s #100UltimateWomen campaign.
 (My mom was also thrilled, because she was their first ever print model.
 She dug up the ad from the ’80s to show me.)
 They asked us to share what makes us ultimate.
 My answer: Not any of my achievements.
 That I survived.